Diathermy: Types

-Diathermy risks
+Risks

 Burns from electrocautery generally arise from a faulty grounding pad or from an outbreak of a fire.
 Monopolar electrocautery works because radio frequency energy is concentrated by the surgical instrument's small surface area.
 The electrical circuit is completed by passing current through the patient's body to a conductive pad that is connected to the radio frequency generator.
 Because the pad's surface area is large relative to the instrument's tip, energy density across the pad is reliably low enough that no tissue injury occurs at the pad site.
 Electrical shocks and burns are possible, however, if the circuit is interrupted or energy is concentrated in some way.
 This can happen if the pad surface in contact is small, e.g. if the pad's electrolytic gel is dry, if the pad becomes disconnected from the radio frequency generator, or via a metal implant.
 Modern electrocautery systems are equipped with sensors to detect high resistance in the circuit that can prevent some injuries.

 As with all forms of heat applications, care must be taken to avoid burns during diathermy treatments, especially in patients with decreased sensitivity to heat and cold.
 With electrocautery there have been reported cases of flash fires in the operating theatre related to heat generation meeting chemical flash points, especially in the presence of increased oxygen concentrations associated with anaesthetic.

 Concerns have also been raised regarding the toxicity of surgical smoke produced by electrocautery.
-This has been shown to contain chemicals which may cause harm to patients, surgeons and/or operating theatre staff.
+This has been shown to contain chemicals which may cause harm to patients, surgeons and operating theatre staff.

 For patients that have a surgically implanted spinal cord stimulator (SCS) system, diathermy can cause tissue damage through energy that is transferred into the implanted SCS components resulting in severe injury or death.